 The clock struck 11, and a notable shift in energy overtook the pier as Armin assumed position behind the decks.
 Eager, the crowd congregated towards the booth in anticipation of the following four hours.
 As the familiar whispers of Armin's summer single, "I'll Listen," swooped through the speakers, they were instantly reassured.
 Almost as if to indicate his intentions for the night, Armin was beaming as Ana Criado's vocals filled the room, showing the crowd that he was ready to listen, and feel out the crowd's vibe for the rest of the set.

 The following hour flew by as a steady, melodic buildup to the imminent strike of midnight.
 Armin mixed light vocal tracks with heavier undertones as he blended together the works of trance icons from around the globe.
 The likes of all the usual ASOT suspects were well represented, and from every synth line to every lyric, fans couldn't help but sing along.
 W&W's "Moscow" was a crowd favorite, and kept everyone moving as Armin transitioned into the Dutch duo's remix of the Dash Berlin and Emma Hewitt vocal favorite, "Waiting."
-The mood was light but steady, energetic but refined; Armin knew was he was doing and retained this vibe in the dwindling minutes of the year.
+The mood was light but steady, energetic but refined; Armin knew what he was doing and retained this vibe in the dwindling minutes of the year.

-As the clock ticked down to midnight, everyone know something special was in store.
+As the clock ticked down to midnight, everyone knew something special was in store.
 Armin gave the crowd a five minute warning, and under the layers of trancey overtones you could hear the makings of his electro bomb, "We Are Here to Make Some Noise," building with each second.
 Reflective words on the past year and future sentiments appeared on the screen, and were narrated in the voice made familiar through Armin's acclaimed weekly radio show.
 The crowd was captivated, reflective, and ready - and with a last few words they bid farewell to the year as they knew it.
 The countdown started at 20 and flew by briskly, culminating in an explosion of confetti, cheer, and a massive drop from the one of the top tunes of the year; Armin let the crowd know that they were all there to make some noise...and that they did.

 2013’s first hours can only be described as epic - and not just because one of its opening songs was Sandro Silva and Quinto's appropriately titled track (masterfully mixed with Showtek & Justin Prime’s "Cannonball").
 The hours that flew by were a perfect amalgamation of solid anthems layered with melodic, vocal favorites, all bound together by the technical fortitude of the world's number one DJ.
 Armin is no stranger to long sets, and - knowing he had a solid three hours left to guide the crowd through - he balanced his track selection perfectly.
 Twisting and turning through a track list that was both dynamic and steady, he eased out of the magnitude of the first hour of the new year, and guided the crowd through a selection of prime tunes, both contemporary and classic.